 How does your doctor ensure you get the best results after double eyelid surgery?

-1. Helping you pick the best and most suitable method for your double eyelid surgery!
+1. Helping you pick the most suitable method for your double eyelid surgery.

 Your surgeon should recommend the most appropriate method for you.
 This is after a detailed discussion, which goes down even to the amount of make-up you wear.